darwinia-network/collator-staking-ui/README.md

-# Darwinia Staking UI
+# Collator Staking UI

-❤️ Welcome to participate in staking and deposit in Darwinia.
+❤️ Welcome to participate in collator staking and deposit in Darwinia.